Alexa, give me an Echo dot deal for £19.99, please and thank you

 Amazon Echo dot 4th gen: From £19.99, Amazon.co.uk

-The price of the 4th gen Echo dot smart speaker has been reduced by a massive 60 per cent with this limited-time deal, saving you £30.
+The price of the 4th gen Echo dot smart speaker has been reduced by a massive 60 per cent, with the Prime Early Access Sale deal saving you £30.

 Just like other gadgets in the Echo smart-speaker range, the Echo dot features the all-knowing Alexa voice assistant.
 You can use it to play music, set timers, drop in and call other Amazon Echo users, control smart home devices, play games, access apps and much more.

-This deal covers the Echo dot 4th gen in glacier white and charocoal.
+This deal covers the Echo dot 4th gen in charcoal, as the glacier white option is currently unavailable.
 If you’re wondering whether the Echo dot is the best choice for you, it found its way into our round-up of the best smart speakers, with our writer saying: “If you’re an Alexa user, or dipping your toe into the world of smart speakers, it is a great choice for a non-invasive speaker that produces great sound and slots nicely into the Amazon ecosystem.”

 Voucher codes